jtm2021/wowtaste/README.md

 <br>

 - ### Login/Logout Page ###
     - This login page features a form for users to fill out if they want to log in.
-A message will also pop out to ask user if they want to logout from the blog.
+A message will also pop out to ask the users if they want to logout of the blog.

 ![Login Page](/media/login.PNG)
 ![Logout Page](/media/logout.PNG)